tobomedia/RevisionNotes/aws-cloud-practitioner/NOTES.md

 ### <a id="glossary-vpc"></a>VPC - Virtual Private Cloud
 Logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.

+### <a id="glossary-wavelength"></a>Wavelength
+AWS infrastructure deployments embedded within telecommunications providers' 5G networks.
+Enables ultra-low latency applications by running EC2 instances at the edge of 5G networks for mobile and connected device applications.